samgr55/Dynex-Wallet-App/README.md

 ### Requirements

 make sure that you have boost, Qt5.15 and libcurl installed on your operating system.
-To build from source:

 ### Build